psidewalk/Vue_Node/README.md

 The second component, "Body", would contain a dynamic list of html paragraphs (not now , but in a real App), with a basic information of "status of servers".
 Just a simple information, for the example of the "v-for" directive of VueJs.
 And the third component, associated with the "footer" of the page.
 But this "footer" is not about "authors" or enterprise informations.
-In this exercise, would be the section where the servers would be "activated" or "desactived", for example.
+In this exercise, would be the section where the servers would be "activated" or "deactived", for example.
 If anybody manifest interest, I can explain with more details in a near future.